Nurettin-Kaplan/cExercises/README.md

 ## Contributing

-We welcome contributions from the community!
 If you have an exercise you'd like to add or an improvement to an existing one, please submit a pull request.
 Make sure to follow the existing format and provide a clear description of the exercise.

 ## License